NitsnetsIA/MusgraveMiddle/replit.md

 - **Individual entity generation methods** with dependency validation for granular control
 - **Entity generation with Spanish context** using authentic Spanish names, cities, and business structures
 - **Dependency validation** preventing creation of child entities without required parent entities
+- **Client-controlled timestamps** allowing frontend applications to set specific created_at, updated_at, and server_sent_at values for offline synchronization
+- **Atomic purchase order creation** with createPurchaseOrderWithItems mutation for creating orders with line items in a single transaction

 ### Development Environment
 - **Replit integration** with custom plugins for development banner and cartographer